luther07/zend-mvc-store/README.markdown

+# A PHP web application with Zend.

-# I'm building a storefront application using PHP and Zend per the book, *Zend Framework 1.8 Web Application Development*, by Keith Pope.
+## I'm building a storefront application using PHP and Zend per the book, *Zend Framework 1.8 Web Application Development*, by Keith Pope.

-## Added logging to the application:
+### Added logging to the application:
 * write to a log file for production (requires correct permissions on the log file)
 * otherwise write to browser Firebug plugin

-## Category hierarchy implemented.
+### Category hierarchy implemented.

-## No open issues currently.
+### No open issues currently.